Theory of Information

 When one considers that the possible number of deals is:

-There is a mathematical theory of the information applicable to any system with a continuous field or (as is the case with our bidding language) a system of discrete values ...the legal bids available in any context....
-Do not doubt the power of this theory, whether applied to discrete systems like in bridge, human languages, or the electron states of a Hydrogen atom or in non-discrete physical systems such as fluiddynamics, general relativity, electrodynamics etc.
+There is a mathematical theory of the information applicable to any system with a continuous field or as is the case with our bidding language a system of discrete values ...the legal bids available in any context....
+Do not doubt the power of this theory, whether applied to discrete bidding system as in bridge or the energy states of a Hydrogen atom or in non-discrete physical systems such as fluiddynamics, general relativity, electrodynamics etc.

-This theory is known as 'Fisher Information'.
-If one stops to realise that this theory can be used to derive many of the most important mathematical representations of the physical world, such as, fluiddynamics (Stokes), General relativity (Einstein) and even Quantum Mechanics etc - it is indeed a mathematical and a little known unification of physics!
+This theory is known as 'Fisher Information' 1902?
+If one stops to realise that this theory can be used to derive many of the most important mathematical representations of the physical world, such as, fluiddynamics (Stokes), General relativity (Einstein) and even Quantum Mechanics etc - it is indeed a mathematical gem and a little known 'unification' of physics!

-It can most definetely be applied to bridge bidding - a discrete system - too!
+It can most definetly be applied to bridge bidding - a discrete system - too!

 What it tells us is that the maximum information that can be passed at any bid depends on the proper use of all available bids and crucially the more economical a bid is to carry a broader scope of information.
 And put more quantitatively the frequency of usage must decline, quite rapidly according to theory, with with each possible available bid and a recognition that the information in each possible bid will decrease, that is 'become more specific', as more bidding space is consumed.
-This will not come as a surprise, I'm sure, but what maybe a big surprise is that there is a more rapid decay in the amount of information with each successive bid should convey than you may expect.
+This will not come as a surprise, I'm sure, but what maybe a big surprise is that there is a more rapid decay in the amount of information conveyed the bigger the gap.

 I know of no bidding system that comes even close to this.
-This is not surprising as it would inevitably cause intense artificiality and given that most of our bidding systems have naturalness at their heart the outcome is clear: a battle between naturalness (easier to acquire) and coded (higher precision).
+This is not at all surprising as it would inevitably implye intense artificiality and given that most of our bidding systems have naturalness at their heart the outcome is clear: a battle between naturalness (easier to acquire) and coded (higher precision).

-So, the theory would expect that economical bids like PASS, double, redouble or the next available n(1-7) of ( NT should be very general and the more of precious bidding space that is consumed the less information, that is more specific, will be inferred.
+So, the theory would expect that economical bids like PASS, double, redouble or the next available n(1-7) of ( NT) should be very general and the more of precious bidding space that is consumed the less information that will be inferred.

 This is a clear endorsement of 'doubler' bids, bids that make require further bids to unravel their meaning further - including further 'doubler' bids!
-It would also suggest that in opening bids such as 'PASS' should have the highest frequency (it most certainly does! c40%) - it also suggests the concept of a forcing opening bid of PASS is sound!
-Frequencies for 2 and higher level openings are all lower in frequency.
+It would also suggest that in opening bids such as 'PASS' should have the highest frequency (it most certainly does! c40%)- it also suggests the concept of a forcing opening bid of PASS is sound! & frequencies of bids that consume significant bidding space convcey a simple message.
+This has been recognised by many a bidding system builder - e.g. Pre-emptive bids deliberate wasting of bidding space denying an opponent the use of that space OR jumps to game likely to be more distributional and showing little slam interest have been recognised in many systems.

 Let's take a closer look at ACOL: